Clinical-Genomics/cg_lims/README.md

 ### Install
 The procedure for installing is the same on both servers.

-Curently cg_lims is cloned into `/home/glsai/opt/` and installed by the glsai user under the conda environment python3.
+Curently cg_lims is cloned into `/home/glsai/opt/` and installed by the glsai user under the conda environment `cg_lims`.

 ```
 sudo -iu glsai